ccangemi/numbergenerator/README.md

 # http://localhost:9080/ to test
 ```

-To test resilience backend can be killed too.
+To test resilience, backend can be killed too.

 # Images building and local test
 To build and push the images with Docker: